CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 8.md

     ![](./media/m36-gt-lab-ex8-1-g3.png)

-1. You will find a large number of example prompts here, based on different situations and tones, for various all kinds of Microsoft 365 apps.
+1. You will find a large number of example prompts here, based on different situations and tones, for all kinds of Microsoft 365 apps.

     ![](./media/m36-gt-lab-ex8-1-g4.png)